Best time to Trek in Nepal

 - The difficulty level is moderate.

-- October to November and March to April are the best time for the trek.
+- October to November and March to April is the best time for the trek.

 - It takes 4-5 days for the trek.